Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 Well I got them away all safely

-& now I got sent a nice letter from
+& now I got such a nice letter from

 the Professor of Entomology at